fpga-open-speech-tools/simulink_models/models/flanger/README.md

 ## Usage
  - `Enable`: Enable or disable the flanger.
 In a disabled state, audio is passed directly through the system.
  - `Rate`: The rate of the LFO that modulates the delay line.
-This value ranges between 0 and approximatley 8 Hz.
+This value ranges between 0 and approximately 8 Hz.
  - `Regen`: The amount of feedback gain
  - `Wet Dry Mix`: The ratio of the original audio (dry) to the processed signal (wet).
 This value should range between 0 and 1, where 0 passes only the original audio and 1 passes only the modified signal.